markcarcillar/Binary-Conversion-Python/README.md

 ```
 ValueError: This value is not decimal.
 Make sure it only contains 0-9 and not start with 0.
 ```
-  4. Get the binary value of decimal number
+  4. Get the binary value of decimal number.
 ```python
 decimal = DecimalToBinary(101010)
 print(decimal.binary) # Use the binary property